 Safeguarding Children is everyone's responsibility and having welfare officers in all clubs and leagues with youth teams is crucial to The FA’s simple three part approach to safeguarding.

-- Getting the right people involved - seeking references and CRC checks.
+- Getting the right people involved - seeking references and DBS checks.

 - Creating a safe environment - codes of conduct, education and best practice.